el-quinto/mix/README.md

 ## _RE:MIX_

-grid-based sampler for live chopping and re-sequencing of audio. concept based on the monome application MLR.
+realtime sampling, slicing and re-sequencing. concept based on the monome application MLR.